benderlidze/bbw/_wallets/keepkey.md

 ---
 ![keepkey review][kkh]{: .img-responsive .kb-helper}

 KeepKey is a secure Bitcoin hardware wallet that was launched in 2015.
-It is easy to setup but also has some more advanced features, making it a great choice for new and experienced Bitcoin users alike!
+Like the [TREZOR](/wallets/trezor/) and [Ledger Nano S](/wallets/ledger-nano-s/), it is easy to setup but also has some more advanced features, making it a great choice for new and experienced Bitcoin users alike!

 ## Price